nlamberson/nlamberson/README.md

-### Hi there fellow Coders 👋

 ### 🧑🏻‍💻 About Me
 I'm a Software Engineer who primarily works on backend tools, but also have some experience on frontend.

-I graduated from the University of Massachusetts Lowell with a BS in Computer Science.
+I graduated from the University of Massachusetts Lowell in 2021 with a BS in Computer Science.

 My hobbies include: hockey, baseball, computers, music, the gym, and video games.